Locally differentially private estimation of nonlinear functionals of discrete distributions: Proofs of upper bounds

-\textbf{Proof of Corollary 3.2.} We only need to control the second and third terms of the last bound in Theorem 3.1.
+\textbf{Proof of $2^{\text{nd}}$ bound in Theorem 2.1.} We only need to control the second and third terms of the $1^{\text{st}}$ bound in Theorem 2.1.
 The squared root of the second term is bounded from above by